iptq/node-osu/README.md

 }]
 ```

-Each function takes two parameters: the options that will help filter the search and the callback function that will be run when the call is complete (this is necessary because all the calls are asynchronous).
-The callback function should take in one parameter, `result`, the array of objects that is returned from the API.
+Each function takes only one parameter: an object containing the options that will help filter the search.
+The function will return a Promise which you can then use to chain calls or use in async/await situations.
+Each Promise is resolved with one parameter, `result`, the result from the API call.

 Contact
 ------